mevdschee/php-crud-api/README.md

 C:\mysql-crud-api-master>
 ```

-NB: You MUST use an empty database as a desctructive database fixture ('blog.mssql') is loaded.
+NB: You MUST use an empty database as a desctructive database fixture ('blog_sqlserver.sql') is loaded.

 ### PostgreSQL on Linux